 These type of carbs have a low glycemic index which means that they are a slower form of energy release.
-Examples of complex carbs are whole wheat bread, brown rice, bananas, oats, vegetables and generally foods that are nutrient rich.
+Examples of complex carbs are, whole wheat bread, brown rice, bananas, oats, vegetables and generally foods that are nutrient rich.

 Why are carbohydrates so important?

-- Supplying our muscles with energy which is incredibly important for reaching muscular failure, the more energy our muscles have that much harder we can work them therefore resulting in better results.
+- Supplying our muscles with energy which is incredibly important for reaching muscular failure.
+The more energy our muscles have, that much harder we can work them, therefore resulting in better results.

-- The glucose we gain from carbohydrates not only supplies our muscles with energy, it’s also the main source of energy for our brains to function properly.
+- The glucose we gain from carbohydrates not only supplies our muscles with energy, it’s also the main source of energy for our brains need to function properly.
 Insufficient energy and nutrients for the brain can affect our mood, our mental ability and our personalities in general.

-- If the body gains sufficient energy from carbohydrates it will not need to gain energy from other nutrients, for example the protein that we consume will be used for its intended purpose and not for energy.
+- If the body gains sufficient energy from carbohydrates, it will not need to gain energy from other nutrients, for example the protein that we consume will be used for its intended purpose and not for energy.

 - Your muscles will look larger when they have water and glycogen stored in them.

 Yes carbs are a very important part of your diet, however they should ideally be good (complex) carbs and less of the bad (simple) carbohydrates.